-- Yellowish-brown or dark brown/ black – This is most likely engine oil.
-An engine oil leak will cause its levels to drop, which, in turn, can cause damage to your car’s engine if left unchecked.
-If the oil is seeping more than it is dripping, then you probably don’t need to worry about it – oil seepage is relatively normal in high-mileage cars.
-Just be sure to keep an eye out on it in case it turns into a drip.
+If the oil is leaking with a seeping pattern more than dripping out, then you probably don’t need to worry about it; oil seepage is relatively normal in high-mileage cars.
+Be sure to keep an eye out in case it turns into a dripping pattern.

-- Yellowish-clear with medium, oily texture – This is probably the last fluid you want to be leaking from your car, because it’s most likely your brake fluid.
-If you suspect the leak to be brake fluid, have your car towed to a mechanic as quickly as possible – don’t even think about driving it there!
-Your car’s brake fluid is essential to the function of the hydraulic pressure system of your brake system.
-This means that if you are losing brake fluid, then there will be a drop in pressure, which could potentially cause your brakes to fail – not something you want to risk while out on the road.
+Your car’s brake fluid is essential to the function of the hydraulic pressure system of your braking system.
+If you are losing brake fluid, then there will be a drop in pressure, which could potentially cause your brakes to fail.
+This is not something you want to risk while out on the roadways.

-- Light red or dark red/brownish with thick, oil texture – If this color fluid is found leaking from the front or the middle of the car, then it is probably your automatic transmission fluid.
+If this color of fluid is found leaking from the front or middle of the car, then it is probably your automatic transmission fluid.
 Your automatic transmission fluid is essential to making sure your car shifts properly and smoothly in addition to serving as a coolant for the transmission.
-This means that if your automatic transmission fluid levels drop below their required level, your transmission could break down completely, requiring a huge investment to replace it.

-- Yellowish or dark brown with medium thickness – This is probably your power steering fluid.
-The power steering fluid is what makes steering your car so effortless.
-Once it begins to leak, it makes your steering more difficult.
-This can pose a danger on the road; your car will be harder to control.
+The power steering fluid is what helps make steering your car so effortless.
+Once it begins to leak, steering becomes more difficult.
+This can be dangerous on the road as your car will be harder to control.
 However, keep in mind that some cars will use automatic transmission fluid as their power steering fluid.
-Take a look through your car’s owner manual to find out what fluids are used for your power steering.
+Look through your car’s owner manual to find out what fluids are used for your power steering.